Royal Swedish Opera: The Oscarian Opera, Operan

-The old opera was demolished in 1892 to give way to the construction of a new Opera drawn by Axel Johan Anderberg, which was finished seven years later and inaugurated by King Oscar II with a production of a Swedish opera (that tradition having been quite firmly established during the 19th century), Franz Berwald's Estrella de Soria.
+The old opera was demolished in 1892 to give way to the construction of a new Opera drawn by Axel Johan Anderberg, which was finished seven years later and inaugurated by King Oscar II with a production of a Swedish opera (that tradition had been quite firmly established during the 19th century), Franz Berwald's Estrella de Soria.

 The new house had the letters Kungl.
 Teatern, literally "Royal Theatre" (which caused the later-founded Royal Dramatic Theatre to add the distinction "dramatic" to its name).
 The building is now simply called Operan ("The Opera"), written in golden letters above the middle arch on the front facade.
 It is a majestic neo-classical building with a magnificent gold foyer (Guldfoajén) and elegant marble grand staircase leading to a three-tiered auditorium somewhat smaller than the old theatre.
 It presently seats 1,200.
 Most productions are now sung in the original language (with Swedish subtitles), with only a few in Swedish.

 The Royal Swedish Family of King Carl XVI Gustaf keeps the Royal Box reserved, located in the first tier in the auditorium above the orchestra pit.

 Ensembles, artists and artistic leadership

 Famous singers who have been part of the opera's ensemble have included Jussi Björling, Gösta Winbergh, Nicolai Gedda, Peter Mattei, Jenny Lind, Birgit Nilsson, Elisabeth Söderström, Fritz Arlberg, Anne Sofie von Otter, Katarina Dalayman and Nina Stemme.

 The orchestra of the Royal Swedish Opera, the Royal Swedish Orchestra, Kungliga Hovkapellet, dates back to 1526.
-Royal housekeeping accounts from 1526 mention twelve musicians including wind players and a timpanist but no string players.
+Royal housekeeping accounts from 1526 mention twelve musicians, including wind players and a timpanist, but no string players.
 Consequently, the Royal Swedish Orchestra is one of the oldest orchestras in Europe.

 Armas Järnefelt was on the music staff from 1905, rising to become chief conductor between 1923–1933 and 1938–1946.
-The Royal Swedish Ballet, Kungliga Baletten, was founded by Gustav III of Sweden in 1773.
+The Royal Swedish Ballet, Kungliga Baletten, was founded by King Gustav III in 1773.

-The current general manager of the Royal Swedish Opera is the Swedish mezzo-soprano Birgitta Svendén.
-She is currently contracted in the post through 2022.
+Past general managers of the Royal Swedish Opera have included Birgitta Svendén, who served in the post until her retirement in 2022.
+The current general manager of the company is Fredrik Lindgren, since 1 July 2022.

 In November 2020, the company announced the appointment of Michael Cavanagh as its next artistic director, effective in the summer of 2021, with an initial contract of 5 years.
+Cavanagh held the post until his death in March 2024.
+In August 2024, the company announced the appointment of Tobias Theorell as its next artistic director, effective in 2025.

-The company's most recent chief conductor was Lawrence Renes, who held the post from 2012 through 2017.
-In January 2020, Royal Swedish Opera announced the appointment of Alan Gilbert as its next music director, effective in the spring of 2021.
+Past titled conductors with the company have included Lawrence Renes, who held the post from 2012 through 2017.
+In January 2020, the company announced the appointment of Alan Gilbert as its next music director, effective in the spring of 2021.
 Gilbert had first guest-conducted with the company in 2012.